-The adoption of the amended PFRS did not materially affect the consolidated financial statements of the Group.
+The adoption of the amendments to PFRS did not materially affect the consolidated financial statements of the Group.
 Additional disclosures were included in the consolidated financial statements, as applicable.

-Amended PFRS in Issue But Not Yet Effective or Adopted
+Amendments to PFRS in Issue But Not Yet Effective or Adopted

-Relevant amended PFRS, which are not yet effective as at December 31, 2022 and have not been applied in preparing the financial statements, are summarized below.
+Relevant amended PFRS, which are not yet effective as at December 31, 2023 and have not been applied in preparing the financial statements, are summarized below.